 Our analysis throughout 2018 highlights the issues that result from a global shift away from international cooperation.
 We hope President Bush’s funeral will serve as a bulwark against authoritarian nationalism and not as a memorial to international cooperation itself.
 Though we will never be able to predict the future, one thing we can all agree on is that a well-informed public is a good thing.
 Our hope is to provide you with the best context to issues facing our world.
 Follow us throughout 2019 to receive more insightful articles as we make sense of a rapidly changing geopolitical landscape.
 For now, we at the Affiliate Network would like to wish you a very happy holiday season and a great beginning to the new year.

 The views expressed in this article are those of the author and do not reflect the views of any government or private institution.

 Major John “Crush” Gerlach is the Blogmaster and editor for the Affiliate Network.
 He is a US Air Force Officer and C-17A Weapons Instructor Pilot with deployments in support of operations in Afghanistan and Iraq.
-He is currently serving as an Olmsted Scholar in Lyon, France.
+He is currently serving in Lyon, France.